Sammers21/BabkogramServer/README.md

 available methods
 =================
 1. /greetings

 2. /register
+3. /login

-POST request with body
+POST request with body fro both of login and register

     {